Description of Organization

 - Our Education workshops, trainings, and consulting services teach people how to manage the challenges of aging, dying, and caregiving with skill and confidence.

-In May of 2009, the Foundation continued its support of the Volunteer Caregiver Program with an additional grant in the sum of $2,500.
+In 2009, the Foundation continued its support of the Volunteer Caregiver Program with an additional grant in the sum of $2,500.